angband/angband/docs/hacking/compiling.rst

-customize where the shared and read-only installations place files, pass -DCMAKE_INSTALL_PREFIX=prefix to install all the files within the given prefix (i.e. using -DCMAKE_INSTALL_PREFIX=/opt/Angband-4.2.3 would place all the files within /opt/Angband-4.2.3 or it's subdirectories).
+customize where the shared and read-only installations place files, pass -DCMAKE_INSTALL_PREFIX=prefix to install all the files within the given prefix (i.e. using -DCMAKE_INSTALL_PREFIX=/opt/Angband-4.2.3 would place all the files within /opt/Angband-4.2.3 or its subdirectories).
 For finer-grained placement of the files within the given prefix, you could also set CMAKE_INSTALL_BINDIR (for the subdirectory of prefix where the executable will be placed; by default that is bin), CMAKE_INSTALL_DATAROOTDIR (for the subdirectory of